 - Perfetti van Melle

-Researchers have also found that UV light and the salt in seawater cause microscopic pieces of plastic to emit toxic chemicals like DDT and PCBs.
-When these plastics are ingested by marine creatures, these can cause range of symptoms associated with endocrine disruption.
-These chemicals and plastics can also bioaccumulate in these marine animals, building more and more as they move further up the food chain, which can result in us humans consuming populations of fish with large amounts of these chemicals in them.
+Researchers have discovered that UV light and the salt in seawater cause microscopic pieces of plastic to emit toxic chemicals like DDT and PCBs.
+When these plastics are ingested by marine creatures, these chemicals can cause a range of symptoms associated with endocrine disruption.

 Below is a list of some of the most common plastic chemicals and where they’re found: